Magnetic relaxation in uranium ferromagnetic superconductors

-Finally we remark that localized nature of magnetism in orthorhombic uranium ferromagnetic compounds put forward as the most plausible pairing mechanism the interaction between spin waves and conduction electrons.
-The first such type model has been applied to the superconducting antiferromagnet UPd$_2$Al$_3$ \cite{McHale} and then quite recently to the reentrant ferromagnetic superconductor URhGe \cite{Hattori}.
+Still there is one inconsistency with experimental findings.
+Namely, there has been observed \cite{Huxley} (see Fig. 4d) that the product $\Gamma_{\bf q}\chi({\bf q})$ is temperature independent above Curie temperature but reveals the fast drop below $T_c$ contrary to the behavior described by the present phenomenological theory where this product is temperature independent both above and below $T_c$.
+Measured susceptibility $\chi({\bf q})$ decreasing with temperature proves to be much faster than it is in accordance with mean field theory.

-In conclusion we developed a phenomenological description of quasi-elastic magnetic relaxation based on specific for heavy fermionic ferromagnet uranium compounds property that magnetization supported by the moments located at uranium atoms is not conserved quantity relaxing to equilibrium by the interaction with itinerant electrons subsystem.
+{\it Conclusion.} The totality of experimental observations point on the local nature of magnetism in uranium ferromagnetic superconductors.
+The interaction between localized and itinerant electron subsystems gives rise to specific mechanism of magnetization relaxation similar to "spin-lattice" relaxation known in physics of nuclear magnetic resonance.
+This relaxation determined by exchange spin-spin coupling is much faster than NMR relaxation supported by much weaker interaction between electron and nuclei magnetic moments.
+We developed a phenomenological description of quasi-elastic magnetic relaxation based on specific for heavy fermionic ferromagnet uranium compounds property that magnetization supported by the moments located at uranium atoms is not conserved quantity.
 As result the line width of quasi elastic neutron scattering at $q\to 0$ acquires nonvanishing value at all temperatures besides the Curie temperature.
+The treatment is the simple application of general description of critical relaxation proposed by Landau and Khalatnikov for a case of nonconserving order parameter \cite{Landau}.
+The main message of the paper is that the nonconservation of magnetization in ferromagnetic superconducting uranium compounds points on the local character of magnetization relaxing to equilibrium by the interaction with itinerant electron subsystem.